parallelchain-io/parallelchain-docs/docs/toolings/pchain_cli/manage_account.md

 ## Manage Account
 ---

-In ParallelChain, an account is identified by the public key of Ed25519 keypair.
-You can either generate new keys or import your existing Ed25519 keypair to make transactions in `pchain_client`.
-Both operations require password (if you setup before).
+In ParallelChain, an account is uniquely identified by the public key of an Ed25519 keypair.
+To perform transactions in `pchain_client`, you have the option to either generate new keys or import an existing Ed25519 keypair.
+In both cases, you will need to provide the password if you have previously set one up.

 ### Generate New Keypair
 This command generates a set of ed25519_dalek compatible keys.
-Random name will be set if you do not provide a name.
+A random name will be assigned if you do not provide a name.

 === "Linux / macOS"
     ```bash